-Located in Auckland's North Shore, a beach that is not too close, and yet not too far away from the city buzz.Have you ever wondered how is that to have a wonderful beach in an urban area, heaven next to the civilisation?
+Located in Auckland's North Shore, a beach that is not too close, and yet not too far away from the city buzz.Have you ever wondered how is to have a wonderful beach in an urban area, heaven next to civilisation?
 A place where one moment you can swim in the beautiful wild ocean and the next moment go to a modern shopping mall?
 I know it sounds great and yet it is possible.

 These kinds of places I have found on the North Shore in Auckland, starting from Takapuna and up to Long Bay Regional Park.
 However, if I had to choose one beach to be exceptional and most suitable for my needs and tastes, it would be Milford beach.

-Milford is located at about 12 km from downtown Auckland and has a very convenient location.
+Milford is located about 12 km from downtown Auckland and has a very convenient location.
 It is not too close, but not too far away from the city buzz.
-Usually takes the 15-minute drive from CBD.
+Usually takes a 15-minute drive from CBD.
 There are two ways to access the beach.
 One is from Milford Road and it has a smaller street car parking, maybe for up to 20 cars.
 Another access is at the Reserve.
 The car park is bigger, but be careful on weekends.
 You might not find a spot available if you are late.